- What is a virtual call center?

 Proper workflows: set up the appropriate workflows with your virtual call center agents and other stakeholders according to the defined objectives of your contact center.

-The right mix of features: do consider common features like IVR, voicemail, automatic call distributor (ACD), speech analytics, and self-service options for omnichannel support — so your customers can get the help they need faster.
+The right mix of features: do consider common features like IVR, voicemail, automatic call distributor (ACD), speech analytics, and self-service options for omnichannel customer support — so your customers can get the help they need faster.

 Equipment: provide your contact center agents with the necessary equipment to effectively operate in a remote environment.
 Standard resources include a computer, a headset, and a reliable internet connection.